 Josie Maran Whipped Argan Oil Face Butter

-You already know argan oil is an excellent occlusive.
-And so is shea butter.
-Well, Josie Maran’s face butter boasts a generous amount of these skin goodies, as well as squalane, making it one of the best occlusive moisturizers out there.
-Its texture is a lightweight, oil-powered cream that seals moisture and feeds your skin with nutrient-rich aloe juice, cucumber, and melon extracts.
-It’s an ideal pick for dryness, redness, fine lines, and wrinkles that works for all skin types.
+You already know that argan oil is an excellent occlusive.
+So does shea butter.
+Well, Josie Maran blends a generous amount of these skin saviors, as well as squalane, to give you one of the best occlusive moisturizers out there.
+Its texture is lightweight and doesn’t weigh down the skin.
+Aside from sealing moisture, it also feeds your complexion with nutrient-rich aloe juice, cucumber, and melon extracts.
+We’ve seen people choosing this over other products thanks to the natural formula.

 Biossance Squalane + Probiotic Gel Moisturizer

-Quench your thirsty skin with this juicy gel moisturizer infused with a high concentration of squalane, a potent occlusive.
-Biossance Squalane + Probiotic Gel Moisturizer sinks in within seconds and leaves behind a soft, velvety feeling wrapping your complexion in a cocoon of moisture.
+This could be the one if you’re looking for a lighter cream that never feels too thick or sticky, yet still seals everything in and gives skin a dewy glow.
+Biossance Squalane + Probiotic Gel Moisturizer sinks in within seconds, wrapping your complexion in a cocoon of moisture and leaving behind a velvety-soft face.
 Plus, it’s made with probiotics, ginger, and red seaweed to balance and calm the skin and reduce redness.
 Choose this one if you fancy organic skincare.
-It’s a good pick for oily skin folks too.
+It’s a good pick for oily skin prone to acne too.

 L’Occitane Ultra-Rich Comforting Cream

 Made with 25% organic shea butter, this ultra-rich moisturizer creates an invisible film layer that leaves skin supple, soft, and defended against external damage.
-More than that, it features dimethicone, another popular occlusive that locks moisture in, hindering TEWL.
-Bonus points as it has protective and nourishing benefits thanks to a blend of gentle extracts — chestnut seed, sunflower seed oil, and vitamin E.
+More than that, it features dimethicone, a lightweight occlusive that locks moisture in.
+Bonus points: it has protective and nourishing benefits thanks to a blend of skin-loving ingredients, including chestnut seed, sunflower seed oil, and vitamin E.

 Farmacy Honey Halo Moisturizer

-This product has what it takes to be one of the best occlusive moisturizers.
-It’s enriched with two important occlusives, shea butter and royal jelly, ceramides (that technically is not occlusive but works like one), and honey, a natural humectant that draws water into the skin.
-Farmacy Honey Halo Moisturizer was created to replenish dry skin while bringing in hydration that lasts and plump fine lines look.
+This moisturizer is enriched with two powerful occlusives, shea butter and royal jelly, along with ceramide (technically not occlusive but works like one) and honey, a natural humectant that draws water into the skin.
+Farmacy Honey Halo Moisturizer was created to replenish dry skin and plump fine lines look while bringing in hydration that lasts throughout the day.
 All in a clean, Planet-positive, and cruelty-free formula.

 Uriage Thermal Water Rich Water Cream

 The ingredient list in this cream is at least promising, starting with thermal water followed by shea butter, dimethicone, and squalane.
 In other words, it packs the best of the best occlusives.
-Besides these moisture-sealing agents, there is meadowfoam seed oil, urea, and vitamin E, all known emollients that keep the complexion soft and supple.
+In addition to these moisture-sealing agents, there are meadowfoam seed oil, urea, and vitamin E, all known emollients that keep the complexion soft and supple.
 The formula is hypoallergenic and nourishes the skin into deeper layers for a moisturized appearance that lasts all day.